datanucleus/datanucleus-hbase/README.md

 # datanucleus-hbase

 DataNucleus support for persistence to HBase datastores.
-See [Apache HBase website](http://hbase.apache.org/)
+See the [Apache HBase website](http://hbase.apache.org/) for details of the datastore.

 This is built using Maven, by executing `mvn clean install` which installs the built jar in your local Maven repository.